Raphael-Boichot/Accelerated-exploration-of-multinary-systems/README.md

 ### Experiments Planification

-This Matlab GUI interface allow to prepare the experimental work.
+This Matlab GUI interface allows to prepare the experimental work.
 It gives a set of 1D linear gradients or 2D planar gradients for 3 to 7 element systems.
-It can optimize the number of samples or the experiments price.
+It can minimize the total number of samples or the experiments price.

 __Requirements__: Matlab2019 or more